 104. Residuary estate of deceased, application of income from

-(1) Where, under the provisions of the will of a person (in this section called “the deceased”) who dies after the commencement of this Act, any real or personal property included either by specific or general description in a residuary gift is settled by way of succession, no part of the income of that property (which property is hereinafter in this section called “the settled property”) is applicable in or towards the payment of the funeral, testamentary, and administration expenses, or the debts, legacies, and liabilities, or of the interest (if any) thereon, up to the date of the death of the deceased.
+(1) Where, under the provisions of the will of a person (in this section called the deceased) who dies after the commencement of this Act, any real or personal property included either by specific or general description in a residuary gift is settled by way of succession, no part of the income of that property (which property is hereinafter in this section called the settled property) is applicable in or towards the payment of the funeral, testamentary, and administration expenses, or the debts, legacies, and liabilities, or of the interest (if any) thereon, up to the date of the death of the deceased.

 (2) Subsection (1) does not apply to any commission that is payable to the trustee in respect of any such income as is mentioned in that subsection or to any testamentary or administration expenses that, apart from that subsection, would be payable wholly out of income.